amsks/amsks.github.io/Reading.md

 # Reading List
-This is a list of stuff that I have read in the past and I use for reference usually in my work.
+This is a list of references that I use in m studies and the books that I have read in the past, best recollected from memory

 ## Books
 ### Machine Learning

 - [Reinforcement Learning: An Introduction by Sutton and Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf)